 about callie bates

 Callie Bates is a writer, harpist and certified harp therapist, sometimes artist, and nature nerd.
 When she’s not creating, she’s hitting the trails or streets and exploring new places.
 She lives in the Upper Midwest.
-She's the author of The Waking Land (2017) and The Memory of Fire (2018), the first two books in a planned trilogy.
+She's the author of The Waking Land trilogy: The Waking Land (2017), The Memory of Fire (2018), and The Soul of Power (2019).

 She occasionally writes nonfiction.
 Her essays have appeared in Shambhala Sun, The Best Buddhist Writing 2012, All Things Girl and online journals.